aodhanlutetiae/dj_secure/assign.md

 - [Patients 'glued own teeth' as dentists drop NHS work (BBC)](https://www.bbc.co.uk/news/uk-59874320) & [background](https://docs.google.com/document/d/1oRvgeBzV5R62RLBOVRwZnSo-NMinzJ_jJbtKwtLU_Fc/edit#)

 Identify a possible source of data that you could collect.
 Decide **if** the collection would be legally and ethically safe - why (not)?
+The goal is not to find the ideal data collection project but simply to test a hypothetical data collection idea.